imbaraniii/VerifyIt-ChromeExtension/README.md

 ---

 ## 🧩 **How It Works**
-1. Install the VerifyIt extension from the Chrome Web Store.
+1. Clone the Repo and follow the **Installation Instructions**
-2. Highlight any statement or click on the VerifyIt icon.
+2. Highlight any statement or click on the Analysis Button.
 3. Let VerifyIt scrape, analyze, and rank the results.
 4. Get instant feedback with a truthfulness score and credible sources.